packit/requre/docs/filter_format.rst

 ___________________________________________________
 ``{"who_name": "your_module"}``

-Is dict of various stored values, what can be used as additional filters.
+Is ``dict`` of various stored values, what can be used as additional filters.

 - ``who``
     Module object which imports the selected module (It is most generic, but you should use it very carefully)
 - ``who_name``
-    Name of module which imports the selected module.
+    Name of the module which imports the selected module.
-    This is the best option how use additional filters.
+    This is the best option of how to use additional filters.
     It also allows to use regular expressions
 - ``who_filename``
     File path to module which imports the selected module